-What does ‘substantial’ even mean anymore?
-We’re not sure anyone knows, but we do know that a good pub is like a beloved best friend.
+A good pub is like a beloved best friend.
 They’re always there for you.
 You still like them even when they’re a bit smelly.
-And they’ll never judge you for getting completely smashed or wearing your ‘comfy clothes’ for an entire weekend.
-That’s why we love them.
-From an 18th century Soho spot serving terrine, to excellent Thai food at a Paddington boozer, these are the pubs where you’re guaranteed a great meal.
+And they’ll never judge you for getting completely smashed or wearing your ‘workout clothes’ for an entire weekend.
+That’s why we love them, even though most of them have some pretty mediocre food.
+But not these pubs.
+From an 18th century Soho spot serving handmade terrine, to excellent Thai food at a Paddington boozer, these are the pubs where you’re guaranteed a great meal.

 For a pub named after a giant predatory bird, this old school Farringdon pub is actually pretty laid back.
 It’s got a dark green front, dark split leather, and a simple dining room with lots of mismatched wooden chairs.
 But don’t let the casual feel fool you.
 This place serves some truly excellent classic British dishes, and whether you come for lunch or dinner, you need to get involved in their steak sandwich.
 It’s basically a whole meal between bread and is completely worth £13.50.
 Be warned, this place is popular so you’re going to want to reserve a spot.